December 13, 2019

 Scottish Immigration:

-The Battle of Culloden in 1746 saw mass immigration of Scots to new colonies such as America and Canada to flee persecution and slavery, as well as poverty.
-Since Australia was not discovered by white Europeans until 1770 (by the British James Cook), it took until the Highland Clearances in the late 1700s – mid 1800s for Scots to head to Australia as free settlers.
+The Battle of Culloden in 1746 saw mass immigration of Scots to new colonies such as America and Canada to flee persecution as well as poverty.
+Since Australia was not “discovered” by white Europeans until 1770 (by the British James Cook), it took until the the late 1700s – mid 1800s for Scots to head to Australia as free settlers.
 The first free settler to embark for Australia was Thomas Rose, a farmer, his wife and four children plus seven others on the 16 January 1793.
 It is interesting to note that Rose is traditionally a Scottish name from Kilravock, in Nairn.

 A note on names: